upmcplanetracker/firewalla-unbound-DoT-config/README.md

 2. Create the file `unbound_custom.conf` in the following directory: `~/.firewalla/config/unbound_local/`.
 3. Copy the contents of this configuration into the new file.
 4. Restart your Firewalla's DNS service from the app, or simply reboot the device for the changes to take effect.
+5. If you want to double check that it is working, uncomment the verbosity, change it to 4, restart Unbound, and navigate some websites and then look at the logs.
+You should see what's happening under the hood.
+When you are satisfied with how it is working, either # verbosity back out or change it to 1, which is the default.

 ---